santiagocodes/santiagocodes/README.md

 ##  Dev Profile

 Hi there :wave: I am a web developer based in Madrid.
-You can usually find me working on front end projects, but I occasionally delve into back end (just to keep things interesting :wink:).
+You can usually find me working on front end projects, but I also enjoy delving into back end (just to keep things interesting :wink:).
 When I'm not coding and solving challenges I am writing articles and tutorials for the [DEV](https://dev.to/santiagocodes) community.

 ## :computer: Languages, Frameworks and Tools
 <p align="center">